sizgiyaev/saltstack-powerdns-module/README.md

 # saltstack-powerdns-module
-Execution and state modules for powerdns PowerDNS Authoritative Server
+Execution and state modules for PowerDNS Authoritative Server
 ------------------------------
 ### Usage:
 ```